nikUnique/sea-battle-game/README.md

 I included game rules right on the page itself, so you will be able to read them there.

-That's all for now, have a great time playing this game!
+That's all for now, have a great time!